The Beauty Inside (2015 film): Plot

 One fateful day, on his eighteenth birthday, Woo-jin wakes up to see a face and body that is not his own.
 He is very shocked and confused, he confronts his mother with his new appearance, and she is also shocked but tearfully accepts him for who he is.
 With the help of his mother (Mun Suk) and his best friend (Song-beck), Woo-jin is able to cope with his strange condition.
-Ever since this day Woo-jin, now a furniture designer, wakes up in a different body every day, regardless of age, gender and nationality.
+Ever since this day Woo-jin, now a furniture designer, wakes up in a different body every day, regardless of age, gender and ethnicity.
 Sometimes he's a man, a woman, old, young, or even a foreigner.
 He can even speak different languages, depending on who he is for the day.
 He's the same person on the inside, but on the outside he's always someone new.
 Looking at a different face in the mirror every morning is hard for him to get used to.

 Every morning Woo-jin records himself on his computer, letting himself know who he was that day.
 And every morning he has to accustom himself to the changes of being a different person.
 He has to adjust to his new body, eyesight, voice etc. After many years of changing into different people Woo-jin has devised a system where he has all sorts of clothes and shoes to fit any and every type of body type, and of course different types of toiletries depending on if he is male or female.
 He also has a phoropter in order to test his vision and a Brannock foot measuring device to measure his feet so that he can choose the right-sized shoes.

 As a furniture designer Woo-jin is able to work in the privacy of his own home and to avoid others finding out his secret.
 He owns a furniture company named ALX that specializes on handcrafted furniture designed for each individual client.
 His best friend Song-beck works with him, taking care of sales and going to meet Woo-jin's clients in person.